NeuMan: Neural Human Radiance Field from a Single Video: Experiments

 \subsection{Ablation Studies}

 \paragraph{Effect of Geometry Correction} Our method has 3 components to correct the estimated geometry of the human: the offline SMPL optimization in the preprocessing, the online end-to-end SMPL optimization during the training, and the error-correction network which accounts for the warping errors.
-We train models(Ours-GC) without the end-to-end SMPL optimization and error-correction network, and starting with raw SMPL estimates from ROMP~\cite{ROMP}.
-Without any offline or online geometry corrections, the canonical volume overfits to each observations causing averaged color and shape instead of sharp details of the human.
+Without any geometry corrections components(Ours-GC), the canonical volume overfits to each observations causing averaged color and shape instead of sharp details of the human.
 However, with geometry correction enabled, the human NeRF model can learn both the textural and geometric details of the human.
 We show the comparison between Ours-Full and Ours-GC in~\Figure{ablation_fig}.

-\paragraph{Effect of $\loss{smpl}$} We train models(Ours-$\loss{smpl}$) with $\lambda_{smpl}=0$.
-When $\loss{smpl}$ is disabled, fog appears in the canonical volume around the human, and causes a halo in the final renderings, see Ours-$\loss{smpl}$ in~\Figure{ablation_fig}.
-By encouraging the volume outside the canonical SMPL mesh to be empty, $\loss{smpl}$ effectively removes the unwanted fog in the volume and suppresses the halo in the final renderings.
+\paragraph{Effect of $\loss{smpl}$} When $\loss{smpl}$ is disabled, fog appears in the canonical volume around the human, and causes a halo in the final renderings, see Ours-$\loss{smpl}$ in~\Figure{ablation_fig}.
+By encouraging the volume outside the canonical SMPL mesh to be empty, $\loss{smpl}$ effectively removes the fog and suppresses the halos.